THE BEST Sautéed Mushrooms with Garlic Butter

 Tip: I love, love, love these with the garlic, but if you’re not a fan of garlic, this recipe still works well without it.

-When they’re nice and golden brown, that’s when you’re going to add the butter to create a silky, shiny coating on these mushrooms.
+When they’re nice and golden brown, add butter to create a silky, shiny coating on these mushrooms.
 They’re completely irresistible.
 A sprinkling of chopped fresh parsley really adds a nice touch of color and fresh flavor.

 - 1 tablespoon olive oil